mcelrath/braidcoin/braidpool_spec.md

 as witnessed by descendants, not the claimed broadcast time by the miner in `Uncommitted Metadata`.

+[kp]

+There is new terminology here which the reader has not been introduced to.
+Things like cohort and cohort time.
+We should explain these terms before using them.

+[/kp]

 (FIXME: Is it appropriate to apply this factor to even blockchain-like beads?)

 As $T_C$ grows, the value of shares decreases.
 Therefore an attacker attempting to reorganize transactions or execute a selfish mining attack will see the value of his shares decrease in an appropriate way corresponding to how likely it is that he generates an orphan and reduces the profit of the pool.

+[kp]

+Reducing share weight is problematic.

+A miner, does work X over time, the entire work done by braidpool is Y by the time BP finds a bitoin block.
+The incentives compatible thing to do is to give the miner X/Y of the reward.
+Otherwise, we incentive miners to leave BP as soon as a block is found and come back after a few days, when their work will receive more reward.

+[/kp]

 Summing it all up, the number of shares $s$ for a given bead is given by: